official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 be incorporated in an SCR embodying an ultimatum to Iraq’.
 31 Note Blair [to Bush], 28 July 2002, ‘Note on Iraq’.

-15

-Executive Summary“The military part of this is hazardous but I will concentrate mainly on the political context for success.”
+“The military part of this is hazardous but I will concentrate mainly on the political context for success.”

 95. Mr Blair stated that getting rid of Saddam Hussein was: